-Tess Rider writes romances at the crossroads of science and fantasy.
-She lives with her wonderfully eccentric husband in an equally eccentric Victorian in the San Francisco Bay Area.
-An avid cat lover in search of her next cat, Tess is a huge fan of Buffy the Vampire Slayer and Dr. Who.
-She gets her book titles from song lyrics.
-She’s an accountant by day, a novelist by night and an artist at heart 24/7.
+Tess Rider writes romance at the crossroads of the paranormal, science fiction, and fantasy.
+She lives with her wonderfully eccentric husband in an equally quirky Victorian in the San Francisco Bay Area.
+An avid cat lover in search of her next cat, Tess is a huge fan of Buffy the Vampire Slayerand Doctor Who.
+She’s an accountant by day, a novelist by night, and an artist at heart 24/7.